morshed0099/your-photograper-client/README.md

-## your phothographer is a wesite of photografer
+## your phothographer is a wesite of photographer

 ## what i use for this site